babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 - `minimum-gas-prices`: The minimum gas price (in this example we use `0.005ubbn`) that your node will accept for transactions.
 Transactions with lower gas prices will be rejected.
-- `iavl-cache-size`: Default is "781250" Setting to
+- `iavl-cache-size`: Default is "781250".
+Setting to
    0 disables the IAVL tree caching, which reduces memory usage but significantly impacts RPC query performance.
-- `iavl-disable-fastnode`: Default is false.
+- `iavl-disable-fastnode`: Default is `false`.
 Setting to true disables the fast node feature, which reduces memory usage but significantly impacts RPC query performance.
 - `btc-config.network`: Specifies which Bitcoin network to connect to for